 Be careful with ice packs, they have been known to increase pain in some knee conditions.
-Use natural anti-inflammatories (Glucosamine is best for knees) and strapping.
+Use natural anti-inflammatories (EPA/DHA is often recommended for knees) and strapping.
 Avoid twisting and turning movements.

 For fluid on the knee use a soda pack which helps remove excess fluid.

 (Place washing soda, available at your supermarket, in a sock, place over swollen area and cover with plastic wrap or a towel, leave covered overnight) This is not a joke!
 It really works, thanks to Exercise Physiologist Jacqui Mortimer for the information.